Portfolio

 Figure: PU learning principle (figure adapted from a blogpost).

-Additionally, we used autoencoders (PyTorch) to uncover hidden patterns and prioritize key molecular features in an unsupervised way.
+Additionally, we utilized autoencoders to uncover hidden patterns and prioritize key molecular features in an unsupervised way.

 I contributed to enhancing the IGV web application, an interactive tool for visual exploration of genomic data (source code).
 Built with JavaScript and Python, this tool allows visualization of both public and in-house datasets.